SergisMund0/incredibleMovie/README.md

 You can hide and show the filter view pressing within the filter button then you can apply a range using the slider.

-Note: If you have applied a filter previously and you do scroll down, the server will respond with the next movies but you will see the content filtered respecting the filter applied before.
+:mag: Note: If you have applied a filter previously and you do scroll down, the server will respond with the next movies but you will see the content filtered respecting the filter applied before.

 Play with the filter component and see how the content reloads locally. :smiley: